 1 in 2 Canadians will experience a mental illness at some point in their lives.

 Suffering from a mental illness can make you feel helpless.
 Watching someone you care about suffer with mental illness can make you feel helpless too.
-The CMHA Mental Health Family Support program is designed to help you get off the side line and become an active participant in mental illness by empowering you with education in mental health conditions and treatments with a focus on making a positive impact on recovery.
+The CMHA Family Caregiver Education Group program is designed to help you get off the side line and become an active participant in mental illness by empowering you with education in mental health conditions and treatments with a focus on making a positive impact on recovery.

 Help beat the stigma by increasing your understanding of mental illnesses, the medications and side effects, and learn how to develop an action plan to support those you care about make informed decisions.
 Please browse the programs below for more information.